tamnguyenbbt/Okapi/README.md

 lastNameTextBox.SendKeys("Doe");
 ````

-* However, these 2 xpaths are very similar, so we can do a bit better with Okapi dynamic contents
+* However, these 2 xpaths are very similar, so we can do a bit better with Okapi dynamic contents.
+TestObject will switch the context based on the dynamic content values to locate the expected web element for you.

 ````
 ITestObject genericTextBox = "//span[label[text()='{0}']]/input".GetTestObject(); //{0} is a single dynamic content